ciatph/ph-municipalities/README.md

 // without writing to a JSON file const json2 = file.shapeJsonData(provinces)

-// JSON data of the parsed excel file will is accessible on
+// JSON data of the parsed Excel file will is accessible on
 // file.datalist
 console.log(file.datalist)